TUDelftGeodesy/caroline/docs/development.md

 In order to fully integrate a new job into CAROLINE, the following steps need to be undertaken (we will use `DePSI` as an example)

-1. Define the job name (fully lowercase).
+1. Define the job name (fully lowercase without dashes, underscores are allowed).
 In our example case: `depsi`
 2. In [config/job-definitions.yaml](../config/job-definitions.yaml), add an entry for the job formatted as follows:
    1. Add the job name in between the jobs between which the job should appear in the email, one tab in.
 All other keys will be one tab in from this key (so two total)
    2. Add the necessary keys (one tab in) (leaving empty will set the value to `None`: